Black-billed magpie: Description

 The black-billed magpie is an unmistakable bird within its range.
 It is a medium-sized bird that measures 45–60 cm from tip to tail.
 It is largely black, with white scapulars, belly, and primaries, and the wings and tail are an iridescent blue-green.
 The tail is made up of long, layered feathers, the middle pair of which extend further than the rest.
 The beak is uniformly black, oblong, and weakly curved toward the tip.
 Adults also have black irises.

-Unlike other members of the Corvidae family, the black-billed magpie is dimorphic in size and weight, though there can be overlap between the sexes.
-Males are, on average, six to nine percent larger and sixteen to twenty-four percent heavier than females, at 167–216 g, an individual wing chord of 205–219 mm, and tail lengths of 230–320 mm.
+Unlike most other members of the family Corvidae, the black-billed magpie is dimorphic in size and weight, though there can be overlap between the sexes.
+Males are, on average, 6–9% larger and 16–24% heavier than females, at 167–216 g, an individual wing chord of 205–219 mm, and tail lengths of 230–320 mm.
 Females weigh between 141–179 g, have individual wing chords of 175–210 mm, and tail lengths of 232–300 mm.